techpaf/web-starter/README.md

 # WEB STARTER
 ### A simple starter for small web projects

-Hello there, here is a tiny starter I've build to answer my own needs.
+Hello there, here is a tiny starter we've build to answer our own needs.

 #### What's inside the box ?
 * [HTML5Boilerplate](https://html5boilerplate.com/)